Newtown Township, Bucks County, Pennsylvania: Ecology

 According to the A. W. Kuchler U.S. potential natural vegetation types, Newtown Township, Pennsylvania would have an Appalachian Oak (104) vegetation type with an Eastern Hardwood Forest (25) vegetation form.

 Transportation

 As of 2018 there were 87.36 mi of public roads in Newtown Township, of which 16.15 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 71.21 mi were maintained by the township.

 Three state highways traverse the township: Pennsylvania Route 332, Pennsylvania Route 413 and Pennsylvania Route 532.
-PA 332 follows a generally east-west alignment, PA 413 follows a generally north-south alignment, and PA 532 follows a southwest-northeast alignemnt.
+PA 332 follows a generally east–west alignment, PA 413 follows a generally north–south alignment, and PA 532 follows a southwest–northeast alignment.
 All three originally passed directly through the middle of the township, with PA 332 and PA 413 also crossing the borough of Newtown, but all now follow the Newtown Bypass to avoid central parts of the township and Newtown Borough.

 SEPTA provides Suburban Bus service to Newtown Township along Route 130, which runs between Bucks County Community College in the township and Frankford Avenue and Knights Road in Northeast Philadelphia.